ricahsu/FinalProjectTemplate/instructions/meeting_template.md

 ## Timeline
 Setup a general timeline that includes research and development, and when you want to have certain aspects of the project done.

-    Creating Mock data/ Github:

-    In this meeting we defined the project scope.
+    By 11/20 3:00 pm
-    Initialize your repo
+    Initialize your repo in Github
     Flowchart
     Build the mock data files

     Core logic implementation (your code)
     Start review/testing/documentation